Seao/grav-plugin-diagrams/README.md

 * Downlaod the new version of the Diagrams plugin from either [GitHub](#).
 * Unzip the zip file in `your/site/user/plugins` and rename the resulting folder to `diagrams`.
 * Clear the Grav cache.
 The simplest way to do this is by going to the root Grav directory in terminal and typing `bin/grav clear-cache`.

+# Improvements to come

+- Render diagrams when previewing an article being written with the Grav plugin admin